mrunge/blog/content/2014/custom-theme-icehouse.rst

 :tags: OpenStack
 :slug: custom-theme-for-horizon

-During the OpenStack Icehouse development cycle, we got in Horizon the ability to use additional python packages by simply dropping in a file in the ``openstack_dashboard/enabled`` dir.
+During the OpenStack Icehouse development cycle, we gained in Horizon the ability to use additional python packages by simply dropping in a file in the ``openstack_dashboard/enabled`` dir.